Congratulations on your admission to the University of Toronto!

 Remember to submit your application as early as possible, or as soon as you receive your official letter of acceptance from U of T.

 If your application is approved, you’ll receive a Study Permit Approval Letter and a visa or eTA if applicable.
 Show that letter when you go through Canada Customs upon arrival to receive the hard copy of your study permit.

 If you’re already studying in Canada with a valid high school study permit, you should apply for a new study permit before your current permit expires.

 If you’re a transfer student coming from another post-secondary institution in Canada, you may use the study permit you already have (as long as it’s still valid) but you must notify IRCC of the change.
 To do this, submit a Designated Learning Institution (DLI) student transfer request through your online Immigration Canada account.
 Look for the link “Transfer from DLI number”.

 Download the Detailed notes on study permits for international students (PDF) for additional helpful information.

 For support, contact a CIE immigration advisor.

-Immigration Workshops & Info SessionsThe Centre for International Experience holds regular workshops and information sessions to help you understand your immigration responsibilities.
+Immigration Workshops & Info SessionsThe Centre for International Experience (CIE) offers various information sessions to help you understand your legal rights and responsibilities as an international student.
 Learn more about Immigration Workshops & Info Sessions